brexhq/substation/CONTRIBUTING.md

 #### Environment Variables

-Substation uses environment variables to customize runtime settings of the system (e.g., concurrency is controlled by `SUBSTATION_CONCURRENCY`).

-Custom applications should implement their own runtime settings as required; for example, the [AWS Lambda application](/cmd/aws/lambda/substation/) uses `SUBSTATION_HANDLER` to manage [invocation settings](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html).
+Applications may implement runtime settings that are managed by environment variables.
+For example, the [AWS Lambda application](/cmd/aws/lambda/substation/) uses `SUBSTATION_HANDLER` to manage [invocation settings](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html).

 #### Configurations

 Substation uses a single configuration pattern for all components in the system (see `Config` in [config/config.go](/config/config.go)).
-This pattern is highly reusable and should be nested to create complex configurations supported by Jsonnet.
+This pattern is highly reusable and should be embedded to create custom configurations.
 Below is an example that shows how configurations should be designed:

 ```json
    "foo": {